+[s.553.899(3)(b), F.S.].
+[Tony Apfelbeck]

-2-A) Proposed Amendment [Tony Apfelbeck]: [s.553.899(3)(b), FS] The local enforcement agency may determine that local circumstances, including environmental conditions such as proximity to salt water as defined in s.
+The local enforcement agency may determine that local circumstances, including environmental conditions such as proximity to salt water as defined in s.
 379.101, Florida Statutes, require that a milestone inspection must be performed by December 31 of the year in which the building reaches 25 years of age, based on the date the certificate of occupancy for the building was issued, and every 10 years thereafter.
-The local enforcement agency must adopt such local circumstances by ordinance.
+If needed, the local enforcement agency must adopt such local circumstances by ordinance.
+[Ranked 3.71]